Daenerys Targaryen: A Game of Thrones

-In A Game of Thrones (1996), Daenerys is sold by her brother Viserys and Illyrio Mopatis into a marriage with Khal Drogo, a Dothraki warlord, for an army for Viserys.
+In A Game of Thrones (1996), Daenerys is sold by her brother Viserys III and Illyrio Mopatis into a marriage with Khal Drogo, a Dothraki warlord, for an army for Viserys.
 Daenerys befriends Jorah Mormont, an exiled Westerosi knight.
 At her wedding, she is given three petrified dragon eggs by Illyrio Mopatis.
 Although Daenerys is initially terrified of Drogo, their marriage grows into a happy union.
 She comes to love him and takes to Dothraki customs, finding strength for the first time, and she stands up to Viserys's attempts to bully her into coercing Drogo.
 When Viserys threatens her, Drogo kills him by pouring molten gold over his head.
 With Viserys dead, Daenerys sees herself as the heir to the Targaryen dynasty and responsible for reclaiming the throne for her family.

 Later, Drogo is wounded in a fight.
 An enslaved Lhazareen priestess, Mirri Maz Duur, offers to dress Drogo's wound to prevent the cut from festering.
 Daenerys accepts, but the priestess, to avenge her fellow villagers massacred by the Dothraki, causes Drogo to become seriously ill.
 In desperation, Daenerys asks Mirri Maz Duur to heal Drogo with blood magic.
-Despite being saved by Daenerys from being raped by the tribe's warriors, however, the priestess betrays her and the magic ritual results in Daenerys's unborn child being stillborn and leaves Drogo in a catatonic state.
+Despite being saved by Daenerys from being raped by the tribe's warriors, the priestess betrays her, and the magic ritual results in Daenerys's unborn child being stillborn and leaves Drogo in a catatonic state.
 Because Drogo will never recover, Daenerys smothers him with a pillow.
-She burns the priestess in Drogo's funeral pyre and climbs into the flames with her three dragon eggs.
-When the pyre dies out the following morning, Daenerys emerges from the ashes alive and unburned with three hatched dragons.
+Refusing the traditional practice of royal widows joining the order of priestesses called dosh khaleen and asserting that she will lead a warband herself, Daenerys burns both the priestess and the dragon eggs on Drogo's funeral pyre, allowing herself to be engulfed by the flames.
+When the pyre dies out the following morning, Jorah Mormont recovers Daenerys from the ashes alive and unburned, with three hatched dragons.